andsens/homeshick/README.md

 ## Commands ##

 ### link ###
-You have already seen the first command in the installation procedure: `link`.
 This command symlinks all files that reside in the `home` folders of your castles into your home folder.
 You will be prompted if there are any files or folders that would be overwritten.